confact/lucky_search/README.md

 ## Usage

+Add following
 ```crystal
 require "lucky_search"
 ```
 to the shards.cr

+### Settings
+We use ENV variables for the elasticsearch settings:
+- ELASTIC_URI                 - default: nil
+- ELASTIC_HOST                - default: 127.0.0.1
+- ELASTIC_PORT                - default: 9200
+- ELASTIC_TLS                 - default: false
+- ELASTIC_POOLED              - default: false
+- ELASTIC_CONN_POOL           - default: 10
+- ELASTIC_IDLE_POOL           - default: 10
+- ELASTIC_CONN_POOL_TIMEOUT   - default: 5.0

+You can also set this in a config file, like below:
+LuckySearch::Client.configure do |config|
+  config.uri = URI.parse("https://elastic:PrHfasu6fssfsd@localhost:9200")
+end

+config variables for the env above are:
+- uri
+- host
+- port
+- tls
+- pooled
+- pool_size
+- idle_pool_size
+- pool_timeout

+Good to know:
+- TLS will be automatically set to true if uri is set and the scheme is `https`
+- we support basic auth in the URI

 ### Operations and Model
 Add `include Searchable` to the operations for the models you want to add to elaticsearch.
 It adds hooks to update the index on saves and delete on delete.